-The CWF Africa to the Americas Expedition left January 23rd 2013 from Dakar, Senegal to row unassisted across the Atlantic Ocean on a daring 3,569 nautical mile journey to Miami, USA.
+The CWF Africa to the Americas Expedition left Dakar, Senegal on January 23rd 2013 to row unassisted across the Atlantic Ocean on a daring 3,569 nautical mile journey to Miami, USA.
 Using human power to propel the boat, and solar and wind power to charge its instruments, the crew conducted research on the ocean and themselves, sharing it in real-time to viewers world wide.

 The crew of four men rowed the open ocean self-supported, 24 hours per day in 1-, 2- and 4-hour shifts.

-On the morning of April 6, 2013, the rowboat was hit by two irregular box-shaped waves travelling out of the usual swell pattern.
-While the crew was in shift change, exchanging rowers between the cabin and on-deck, water inundated the open hatch and capsized the boat, its self-righting capabilities compromised by the rapidly filling main cabin. <Read the report of the capsize, rescue, and boat recovery>
+On the morning of April 6, 2013, the rowboat was hit by two irregular box-shaped waves traveling out of the usual swell pattern.
+While the crew was in shift change, exchanging rowers between the cabin and on-deck, water inundated the open hatch and capsized the boat, its self-righting capabilities compromised by the rapidly filling main cabin.
+Read the report of the capsize, rescue, and boat recovery (.pdf).

 The crew of the ocean rowboat James Robert Hanssen: